-In one embodiment, an account of the buyer is charged for promotion system or be independent of the promotion sys- 40 the purchase amount.
+In one embodiment, an account of the buyer is charged for the purchase amount.
 In this case, at least a portion of the charged amount may also be provided to the first party.
 In the case where the purchase amount includes a service charge amount, the buyer's account may additionally be charged for the service charge amount.
 The charging of the buyer's account may be performed, for example, via a promotion system.